 Star Torana Set For New Sensation Semi-Finals

-TALENTED sprinter Star Torana has a golden opportunity this Friday night at Wentworth Park after coming up with the inside alley in a semi-final of the Group 3 New Sensation series.
+TALENTED sprinter Star Torana has a golden opportunity this night at after coming up with the inside alley in a semi-final of the series.

 Exiting from box one in her heat last week, the 28kg chaser stepped well and sat in second position behind notable beginner No Jockey Needed heading into the back straight.
 Turning for home, Star Torana made one last surge to the line and scored by three-quarters-of-a-length in a respectable time of 30.13.
 Trainer Shaun Evans was pleased with her efforts and is looking forward to Friday night's race.